Almonds are the richest common foods in vitamin E, second only to sunflower seeds. A serving provides up to 48% of the DV.

 How often should I eat almonds to boost vitamin E intake?

-As a rule of thumb, try to consume 1-2 handfuls of almonds a day.
-As almonds are low in net-carbs, even people with diabetes and people on keto can consume them every day.
+As a rule of thumb, try to consume 1–2 handfuls of almonds a day.
+As almonds are low in net-carbs, even people with diabetes and people on keto can consume them daily.

 Most people shouldn’t consume more almonds, though.
 As they’re high in calories, almonds can make us gain weight.